Aged Astrocytes Prime Brain for Neuroinflammation

 “We hope these resources will shed light on the mechanistic factors behind what happens in aging,” Clarke said.
 Allen, who previously worked in Barres’ lab, suggested that researchers studying neurodegenerative disease could use these data from healthy older brains as a baseline to dissect which expression changes result from disease and which are merely due to old age.

 Commenters agree the data offer insights.
-“These are very important first steps in understanding how astrocytes evolve and how this evolution may facilitate the onset of aging-related disorders,” Benjamin Deneen at Baylor College of Medicine in Houston wrote to Alzforum (see full comment below).
+“These are very important first steps in understanding how astrocytes evolve and how this evolution may facilitate the onset of aging-related disorders,” Benjamin Deneen at Baylor College of Medicine in Houston wrote to Alzforum (comment below).
 Anna Molofsky at the University of California, San Francisco, liked the focus on glia.
-“Glial cells in the brain, including astrocytes, are the first responders to most types of stress, and thus it is important to characterize how they may change their properties with age,” she wrote (see full comment below).
+“Glial cells in the brain, including astrocytes, are the first responders to most types of stress, and thus it is important to characterize how they may change their properties with age,” she wrote (comment below).

 Previous studies had examined cultured astrocytes taken from aged rat brain, and found they overexpressed genes related to inflammation and oxidative stress compared with younger animals (Jiang and Cadenas, 2014; Bellaver et al., 2017).
 Others reported similar changes in astrocytes isolated from aged mouse brains via fluorescence-activated cell sorting (FACS) (Orre et al., 2014).
 However, these studies might not provide a full picture of what happens in brain, Allen noted.
 Glial cells are notorious for changing expression in culture, and FACS tears off fragile astrocytic processes, where much of the protein translation takes place.